Les Douze Coups de midi: History

 Les Douze Coups de midi is an adaptation from the Argentine show El Legado on Telefe (the first version was named Crésus, broadcast in 2005 and 2006 on TF1 and hosted by Vincent Lagaf').
 This show consists of an individual quiz which can lead to winning numerous prizes and a jackpot.

 Broadcasting

 This game was broadcast on TF1 to collect the midday audience, as a response to the success of Tout le monde veut prendre sa place, a game show broadcast at the same time on France 2.

 Since October 2010, Jean-Luc Reichmann has hosted the game with a virtual character, a fairy called Eulalie (voice by Véronique Le Nir).
 Later, this fairy became a simple voiceover, but kept her name and her voice actor before her replacement by Zette which is voiced by Isabelle Benhadj.

-From May 12, 2020 to October 9, 2021, to respect safety mesures due to the COVID-19 pandemic in France, the show was broadcast without audience, and a new character, Docteur Maboul, made his appearance.
+From May 12, 2020 to October 9, 2021, to respect safety measures due to the COVID-19 pandemic in France, the show was broadcast without audience, and a new character, Docteur Maboul, made his appearance.
 His role is to clean up the candidates' desks.